 The Audit Committee is responsible for the oversight of the Company's financial management functions.
 The Audit Committee reviews the Company's internal reports as well as other rules or regulations that may impact the Company's financial statements.
 The Audit Committee also reviews the Company's financial reports for compliance with internal financial management standards as well as applicable regulatory requirements and other relevant accounting standards.
 The Audit Committee is composed of five Directors, two of whom (including the committee's chairman) are required to be independent.
 All members of the Audit Committee are required to have adequate financial and accounting expertise.
-As of the date of this offering circular, the chairman of the Audit Committee is Reynaldo G. David, and its members are Estelito P. Mendoza, Aurora T. Calderon and Artemio V. Panganiban.
-Ferdinand K. Constantino, a former Director, serves as an advisor to the Audit Committee.
+As of the date of this offering circular, the chairman of the Audit Committee is Reynaldo G. David, and its members are Estelito P. Mendoza, Ferdinand K. Constantino, Aurora T. Calderon and Artemio V. Panganiban.